Castle Rock (Stephen King): Film

 The screenplay to the 1992 film Sleepwalkers was also written by King.
 In the film, the sheriff calls for backup from Castle Rock.
 However, this version of Castle Rock is located in Indiana.

 The town of Gibsons, British Columbia, Canada serves as the location of Castle Rock in the 1993 film Needful Things.

 In the 2007 film adaptation of King's novella The Mist (1980), David Drayton reads a newspaper called The Castle Rock Times.

+Popular culture

+The name "Shawshank" is often used in popular culture as a noun to reference a successful prison break.
+An example of this can be found in the twelfth episode of The Flashs first season.
+The series features cast members from The Shawshank Redemption, including Clancy Brown and William Sadler.